oracle/learning-library/enterprise-manageability-library/enterprise_manager/em_configuration_compliance_management/em_configuration_compliance_management.md

 ### Execution

-1. Log into your Enterprise Manager VM using the IP provided .
+1. Log into your Enterprise Manager as **sysman** as indicated in the Prerequisites step if not already done.

 2. Navigate to ***Enterprise >> Configuration >> Comparison & Drift Management***